Getting Out Of An Abusive Relationship

 If you are being abused, you need to remove yourself from the situation as soon as possible.
 If children are involved and are at risk, remove them immediately.
 The New Jersey Office of Victim Witness Advocacy can help victims leave abusive relationships.

 You and your child should seek shelter in a safe place where your abuser cannot find you.
 Hotels and domestic violence shelters are a good option.
 If you stay with a friend or relative, it is better to stay with someone the abuser does not know.

-Once you are safe, call the police and then contact Frank Tournour.
+Once you are safe, call the police and then find a lawyer.
 The police will take a statement from you, collect evidence and file a police report.
-Our attorneys will handle any legal proceedings that follow and will work with the police to keep you safe.
+Our legal staff at Tournour Law can handle any legal proceedings that follow and will work with the police to keep you safe.

 How A Domestic Violence Attorney Can Help You

 If you have been physically abused or have received threats of abuse from your partner, our attorneys can help.
 Our first priority will be your immediate safety.
 We can then provide you with ongoing assistance throughout the family law proceedings.
 We will obtain a restraining or protective order.
-Because domestic violence can impact other areas of family law like alimony, palimony or child support, our attorneys will address these issues as they arise.
+Because domestic violence can impact other areas of family law like divorce, child custody and child support, our attorney will address these issues as they arise.

 If you are currently in a relationship you believe is abusive, your internet usage may be monitored.
 For your own safety, delete this page from your browser history and search activity after reading.
-If you were unable to send an online query to us, please call us at 732-913-3634 as soon as you are safely able.
+If you were unable to send an online query to us, please call us at 732-913-3634 as soon as you are safely able to do so.